 But then a devastating storm hit the region, destroying half of Ben Hai’s stock of trees and dealing a major blow to all concerned.
 However, instead of giving up, everyone rallied round quickly and professionally.
 The damage was used as an opportunity for training in hands-on crisis management, not least because of the similarities between clean-up work after a storm and regular thinning measures.
 As a result, everyone is now prepared for the worst-case scenario.

-‘We hadn’t planned for this, of course,’ says Olaf van Meegen, Project Manager with ForestFinance, ‘so sequa helped us by agreeing to extend the project term, enabling us to complete the clean-up work without time pressure.
+‘We hadn’t planned for this, of course,’ says Olaf van Meegen, Project Manager with ForestFinance, ‘so an extension of the project was very helpful, enabling us to complete the clean-up work without time pressure.
 And clearly, we would not have been able to afford it without financial support from develoPPP.de.’

 As far as van Meegen is concerned, it’s been win-win for the Bonn-based company: ‘Our forests are now better managed than before, which is also in our investors' interest.
 True to the motto “Do good and talk about it”, we’ve publicised the fact that we are implementing a develoPPP.de project in Viet Nam.
 And our clients are all for it.’